Leonardo-ST/Leonardo-ST/README.md

 ## 👋 About Me

-Hi there!
-I'm **Leonardo**, a Computer Science student and passionate developer who loves creating meaningful digital experiences.
+Hi!
+I'm **Leonardo**, a Computer Science student and web developer who enjoys building practical and meaningful software.
-I enjoy transforming complex ideas into intuitive, accessible solutions — from web applications to community-driven tools.
+I like transforming complex ideas into intuitive digital experiences — from full-stack web projects to tools that make daily life easier.

 ### 💻 What I Do
-- **Web Development:** I build modern, responsive web apps using **JavaScript**, **TypeScript**, **Node.js**, and **Next.js**.
+- **Web Development:** I build modern, responsive applications using **JavaScript**, **TypeScript**, **Node.js**, and **Next.js**.
-- **Automation & Bots:** I’ve developed systems and Discord bots that streamline tasks, improve engagement, and integrate with APIs.
+- **Automation & Bots:** I create systems and Discord bots that automate workflows and integrate APIs efficiently.
-- **Backend & APIs:** I design and maintain structured, efficient backends with **Express** and data-focused logic.
+- **Backend & APIs:** I focus on structured, maintainable backends using **Express**, always prioritizing clarity and performance.

+### 📘 Currently Learning
+`React` • `Database Design` • `Japanese Language`

-### 🎯 Current Focus
+### 🎯 Goals
-I'm currently focused on refining my development workflow and building projects that connect people through technology.
+I’m focused on improving my technical skills and deepening my understanding of software design and system architecture.
-My goal is to create software that’s both technically solid and genuinely useful in real-world contexts.
+My goal is to create solutions that are both technically sound and truly useful in real-world contexts.

 ### 🌱 Beyond Code
-Outside programming, I enjoy anime, drawing, and exploring languages and cultures — especially Japanese.
+Outside programming, I enjoy drawing, learning languages, and exploring creative ways to express ideas.
-I see creativity as a bridge between art and logic, and I believe both are essential in great software design.
+I believe continuous learning and creativity are key to becoming a better engineer and communicator.

 ### 🛠️ Tech Stack
 `JavaScript` • `TypeScript` • `Node.js` • `Next.js` • `HTML` • `CSS` • `Express` • `Oceanic.js` • `Git`